 Sharing your home with a pet is a wonderful experience and can bring you lots of joy.
-However, adopting a companion animal is a big step and there are some things you should consider before adding a dog or cat to your family.
+However, adopting a companion animal is a big step and there are some things you should consider before adding a cat or kitten to your family.

 Why do you want a pet?
 Many people don't ask themselves this simple question before they get a pet.
 Adopting a pet just because the kids have been begging for one usually ends up being a big mistake.

 Do you have time for a pet?
 Cats require food, water, exercise, care and companionship every day of every year - even if you are tired or busy.

 Can you afford a pet?
 The costs of pet ownership can be quite high.
-Licenses, veterinary care, grooming, toys, food, kitty litter and other unexpected expenses can add up quickly.
+Licenses, veterinary care, toys, food, kitty litter and other unexpected expenses can add up quickly.

 Is it a good time for you to adopt a pet?
 If you have kids under 6 years old, for instance, you might consider waiting a few years before you adopt.
 If you're a student, in the military, or travel frequently as part of your work, waiting until you settle down is a good idea.

 Are you able to keep and care for your pet for its entire life?
 Cats can live 15 years or longer.
 When you adopt, you are making a long-term commitment to care for your pet.

 If you are willing to make the necessary commitments of time, money, responsibility, and love-for the life of the pet, you are ready to adopt.